 Amount of Education Required for Careers Related to Architectural Engineering

-Some careers associated with AE tech require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with AE tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to AE tech have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||12.1%|